I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Okay, Mx.
 Art History Minor — do you recognize these paintings?

-Sorry to disapoint.
-They're clearly immitating a particular artist, but I can't place them.
+Sorry to disappoint.
+They're clearly imitating a particular artist, but I can't place them.

 We should make sketches of them and consult an expert.